orbitalquark/textadept/docs/manual.md

 Key bindings are simply commands (Lua functions) assigned to key sequences in the [`keys`][] table.
 Key sequences are composed of an ordered combination of modifier keys followed by either the key's inserted character or, if no such character exists, the string representation of the key according to [`keys.KEYSYMS`][].
-Language-specific keys are in a subtable assigned to their language's lexer name, and are often supplied by [language][] [modules](#modules).
+Language-specific keys are in a subtable assigned to their language's lexer name.
 Key sequences can also be assigned tables of key bindings to create key chains (e.g. Emacs `C-x` prefix).
 Key bindings can be grouped into modes such that while a mode is active, Textadept ignores all key bindings outside that mode until the mode is unset (e.g. Vim-style modal editing).
 The [keys documentation][] describes all of this in more detail.

 [`keys`]: api.html#keys
 [`keys.KEYSYMS`]: api.html#keys.KEYSYMS
-[language]: api.html#_M
 [keys documentation]: api.html#keys

 ---